FJortay/DIOS-Operating-System/README.md

   - *Back-end:*
     - Orchestrating a collective AI that distributes data storage and computational tasks across the network.

-**Software and hardware environment:**
-- ***Software.*** DIOS is engineered to be ***decentralized*** (each module acts as both client and server), ***modular*** (to facilitate technological evolution), and entirely composed of ***free software*** (as defined by [fsf.org](https://fsf.org)).
+**Hardware Environment**

-- ***Hardware.*** Each organization member is expected to use two types of [free devices](https://www.gnu.org/philosophy/free-hardware-designs.en.html): a desktop computer and an IPV card—a forthcoming smart card-like device featuring a touchscreen and virtual keyboard dedicated to identification, payments, and voting.
+Each organization member is expected to use two types of [free devices](https://www.gnu.org/philosophy/free-hardware-designs.en.html): a desktop computer and an IPV card—a forthcoming smart card-like device featuring a touchscreen and virtual keyboard dedicated to identification, payments, and voting.
 Notably, the system deliberately avoids the use of smartphones, addressing concerns regarding mental health and cybersecurity.

->***In P2P, OS is network***
->Within a P2P network, each node’s operating system manages local functions; collectively, these OS instances represent the entire network.

-In Section 3, open source solutions are proposed for each component.
-Modules must be integrated in a standardized fashion to ensure the system remains adaptable and evolvable.
-Since many existing packages were not originally conceived with today’s conversational AI in mind, significant portions of DIOS might need to be newly developed or adapted from current tools.

-*DIOS Operating System, together with [DICS Collaborating System](https://github.com/FJortay/DICS-Collaborating-System), is an integral part of the [DISCO Collective Intelligence](https://github.com/FJortay/DISCO-Collective-Intelligence) project.*

----
+The "citizen" aspect of the citizen node concept should be virtual, meaning not tied to a specific terminal.
+This is a complex issue, spanning both DIOS and [DICS](https://github.com/FJortay/DICS-Collaborating-System/).

+**Further development**

+At individual level: an optional module for ***micro-enterprise management*** integrating "Accounting" and "Social Secretariat" modules with  public service databases for taxation and social security.
+This would be a major source of big data for a public AI...

-## 1. Operating Principles under AI management
+## 2. Operating Principles under AI management

-### 1.1.
+### 2.1.
 Decentralized, Self-Organizing Architecture

 - ***No Central Authority:***
   All services—from DNS and authentication to AI processing—are distributed among nodes, eliminating any single point of control.